 During the summers of 2002 and 2003 the facility was upgraded with a fire suppression and alarm system and many hard working volunteers added to the improvements which included an arctic entry, light and sound booth and additional seating.

 As we were when we started, all of VPA’s actors, musicians, back stage and behind-the-scenes personnel are volunteers.
-During Season 36, over 700 individuals assisted with the creation of our seven productions and we performed before over 13,000 theatre-goers.
+Each season hundreds of individuals assist with the creation of our seven productions and we perform before over 11,000 theatre-goers.